Table of Contents

 2. The in-laws are family too now

-Among them if you have a few in-laws you do not particularly like, suck it up and try to be as nice and caring because they are part of your family as well.
+We have heard tales about how some in-laws can be disrespectful and mean Your spouse’s parents, relatives are your family now.
+Among them, if you have a few in-laws you do not particularly like, suck it up and try to be as nice and caring because they are part of your family as well.

-3. The ‘When should we have kids’ talk is important in the first year
+3. The “when should we have kids?” talk is important in the first year

 When should you conceive, if you want to conceive at all?
 If not, is adoption an option?
 Do you get pets?
-Do you want a cat, pet parrot, a furry dog as part of your family?
+Do you want a cat, pet parrot, or a furry dog as part of your family?
 Talk it out in a peaceful way.

-4. Harbour spontaneous sex
+4. Harbor spontaneous sex

+You might like things planned but sex after marriage starts to become stale after a point in time.
+Do not let the lust fizzle out.
 If you and your hubby are in the mood for some breakfast sex on the table, do not hold back.
 Spontaneity keeps the spark alive.
-Don not let go of it yet.
+Do not let go of it yet.

 5. It’s okay to let go of a few things

+Living under the same roof as a married couple is not the same as living together before marriage.
 You have to choose your battles – you should not let trivial things matter to you and neither should you try to make your spouse perfect in your sense of being.
 You are now jointly accountable for everything.

 6. Spouse’s friends are your friends

 Even the ones you may not have ever liked.
-Your spouse likes their friends, and you not liking them or making critical judgement of them all the time might upset your spouse.
+Your spouse likes their friends, and you not liking them or making critical judgments of them all the time might upset your spouse.
+You do not have to be best friends with them, but you can try and be friendly with them for your spouse’s sake.

 You might not think this is important but how you treat each other’s friends can decide on what kind of understanding you will have in the future.
+If yours is a case of going through the first year of marriage during COVID, you don’t really have to worry about this too much.
+Even so, make sure you’re not completely shunning your partner’s friends out.

 7. Plan couple dinner with other couple friends

 One night out with your couple friends can help you swap stories about marriage and get helpful tips from them about what’s working for them in their marriage.
+It always helps to get other peoples’ perspectives on things that are common.
+Going on double dates after your wedding can be really fun.
+Post-marriage interaction with like-minded couples can be invigorating.

 8. Go on trips, go on an adventure

-Going on trips let you get out of the humdrum of daily life and bond with your spouse even more.
+A monotonous work-home life can mess up your head and that cannot lead to a blissful marriage.
+Going on trips lets you get out of the humdrum of daily life and bond with your spouse even more.
 So, the next time you get a long weekend off, pack yourselves a suitcase and hit the road.

 There is no denying the fact that the honeymoon is the most important holiday after your marriage.
 But in this one year ensure you go on a number of small trips and make the whole marriage experience memorable.